Last Updated on September 14, 2021 by Paroma

 Where to find a hidden waterfall and Pagoda in San Francisco

 Although there are many wonderful hikes in the Bay Area that lead to waterfalls, you don’t have to venture out of the city if you’re in San Francisco.
-This is because there is a hidden waterfall right in our very own Golden Gate Park on 50 Stow Lake Drive in Strawberry Hill, one of the best dog friendly spots in San Francisco.
+This is because there is a hidden waterfall right in our very own Golden Gate Park on 50 Stow Lake Drive in Strawberry Hill, one of the best dog friendly spots in San Francisco which also doubles up as one of the many dog parks in San Francisco.

 Besides the waterfall, there is an ornate Chinese Pagoda (gifted to San Francisco in 1976 by her sister city Taipei) with beautiful views of the man-made Stowe lake, best enjoyed with a picnic hamper on one of the benches around the pagoda.